-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. []
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. $[\]$

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. []
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.
+[X]

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act of 1933, please check the following box and list the Securities Act of 1933 registration statement number of the earlier effective registration statement for the same offering.
-[X] File No. 333-87753
+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act of 1933, please check the following box and list the Securities Act of 1933 registration statement number of the earlier effective registration statement for the same offering. []

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act of 1933, check the following box and list the Securities Act of 1933 registration statement number of the earlier effective registration statement for the same offering.
+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act of 1933, check the following box and list the Securities Act of 1933 registration statement number of the earlier effective registration statement for the same offering. []

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box.
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. []

-CALCULATION OF REGISTRATION FEE TITLE OF SHARES TO BE REGISTERED AMOUNT TO BE PROPOSED MAXIMUM REGISTERED (1)(2) AGGREGATE OFFERING PRICE (2)(3) AMOUNT OF REGISTRATION FEE (2) Common Stock, no par value 73,960 \$5,916,800 \$1,563
+CALCULATION OF REGISTRATION FEE

+TITLE OF SHARES TO BE REGISTERED AMOUNT TO BE REGISTERED(1) PROPOSED MAXIMUM AGGREGATE PRICE PER UNIT(2) PROPOSED MAXIMUM AGGREGATE OFFERING PRICE(2) AMOUNT OF REGISTRATION FEE - Common Stock, no par value 208,050 \$80.00 \$ 16,644,000 \$4,395

-- (1) This Post-Effective Amendment No. 2 to the Registration Statement shall also cover any additional shares of Common Stock which are issued by reason of any stock dividend, stock split, recapitalization or other similar transaction effected without the Registrant's receipt of consideration which results in an increase in the number of the outstanding shares of the Registrant's Common Stock. - (2) This Post-Effective Amendment No. 2 to the Registration Statement includes 2,521,361 shares of Common Stock which were registered pursuant to the Registration Statement that became effective on October 6, 1999, for which a registration fee was previously paid. - (3) Estimated solely for calculating the amount of the registration fee pursuant to Rule 457(c).
-The price and fee are based upon the average of the high and low sales prices of shares of common stock on July 20, 2000 as reported on the Nasdaq National Market.
+- (1) This Registration Statement shall also cover any additional shares of Common Stock which are issued by reason of any stock dividend, stock split, recapitalization or other similar transaction effected without the Registrant's receipt of consideration which results in an increase in the number of the outstanding shares of the Registrant's Common Stock. - (2) Estimated solely for calculating the amount of the registration fee pursuant to Rule 457(c).
+The price and fee are based upon the average of the high and low sales prices of shares of common stock on July 20, 2000 as reported on The Nasdaq National Market.